sunfounder/picar-x/docs/source/ezblock_minecart_plus.rst

 .. image:: img/block/sp210512_171727.png

+Use another **to do something** block to allow the PiCar-X to back up and recover from a sharp curve.
-Here, we also use **to do something** block to create a new funtion, but the block does not return any value.
+Note that the new **to do something** function does not return any values, but is used just for reorienting the PiCar-X.

 **EXAMPLE**